zxzhuys/PMSM-Current-Decoupling/Manuscript/index.md

-This is a record of manuscripts of this research
+**This folder contains every manuscript of this research from different periods.**